 What Is A Certificate Of Title?

 The title to a property in Alberta is a document produced by the Alberta Land Titles Office.
+A land titles search is easy to complete in Alberta.
 They record and store all official information as it relates to real property.
 Real property includes all land in Alberta and , in some instances mineral rights.
 The Certificate of title lists standard information for all land.
 After the standardized information, the title lists all current land title registrations on that title.
 For example, the standardized, consistent information includes the:

 Registration Numbers For Land Title Registrations

 All land title registrations include a unique registration number.
 This number is referred to as the DRR or Document Registration Number.
 Located on the left side of the title beside the specific type of registration, these are sequential numbers.
 The current numbering system includes a 9 digit number.
 Historically, the registration number was shorter and sometimes used letters and numbers.
 The number allows anyone to download the document as registered.
 All registrations form part of the public record.
 Even discharged documents form part of the public record.
 Lastly, the system allows for the same document’s registration on multiple titles, one number may reflect on many titles but and refers to the same document on each.